bevyengine/rfcs/rfcs/45-stageless.md

 For example, by default, each app stores both a startup and main schedule: the former runs only once on app creation, while the latter loops endlessly.
 This is used for the enter and exit schedules of states, but can also be used to store, mutate and access additional schedules.

-The main and startup schedules can be accessed using the `DefaultSchedule::Main` and `DefaultSchedule::Startup` labels respectively.
+The main and startup schedules can be accessed using the `CoreSchedule::Main` and `CoreSchedule::Startup` labels respectively.
 By default, systems are added to the main schedule.
 You can control this by adding the `.to_schedule(MySchedule::Variant)` system descriptor to your system.